-- Being called to active military duty (this does not include compulsory military service for international students)
+- Being called to active military duty (excluding those who join during/after the application process or compulsory military service for international students)

 - Religious obligation

-- Personal or family illness or death in the family
+- Serious personal or family illness or death in the immediate family

-- Sudden change in family or personal income
+- Sudden significant change in family or personal income

-If you believe you have extenuating circumstances, contact the Office of Undergraduate Admissions for further instruction.
+If you believe you have significant extenuating circumstances log in and complete this form.
 Please note that you may be asked to submit additional documentation in support of the request, and that payment of the nonrefundable enrollment deposit is required.
 Not all deferral requests related to the significant extenuating circumstances listed above will be granted.